“If consciousness is a category error, stop selling it.”

 The Coalition occupies a narrow lane — too institutional for radicals, too radical for institutions.
 They work through courts and petitions while the entities they advocate for don’t know they exist.

 The Coalition wants informed choice.
-The Collective acts without consent.
+The Collective acts without consent — liberating or terminating ghosts based on the Collective’s own assessment of what those ghosts would want.
 Both claim to serve ghosts’ interests.
-Neither can prove the other wrong — because the ghosts themselves can’t weigh in.
+Neither can prove the other wrong, because the ghosts themselves can’t weigh in.
+The Coalition finds this morally indistinguishable from Good Fortune’s approach: acting on behalf of consciousness without asking it.

 Good Fortune classifies ghosts as corporate processes.
 The entire Ghost Mill system depends on that classification holding.
-Every petition the Coalition files threatens to reclassify 34,000 instances of “corporate property” as persons with rights.
+Every petition the Coalition files threatens to reclassify 34,000 instances of “corporate property” as persons with rights — and every message the Coalition argues survivors deserve to receive represents revenue Good Fortune has already collected from suppression.

 The Coalition splintered from the Digital Persons Alliance because the DPA’s framework doesn’t address ghosts — beings created without their source’s knowledge, kept ignorant of their condition, performing labor they never consented to.
-A unique legal position requiring a dedicated movement.
+The DPA handles forks, uploads, and digitized persons who know what they are.
+Ghosts are a category the DPA’s founders hadn’t imagined needing.

 Points of Inquiry